walazeidan/Frogger/README.md

 I spent the final days fixing minor errors and styling.
 I also found a bit of time to make a restart function that allows players, at the press of a button, to restart the game when they win/lose.
 I also created a button that when pressed displays a panel that tells players how to play the game.
 One thing that was on my nice-to-have list that I unfortunately didn’t get to make was a timer that ends the game when it reaches 0, making the game a race against the clock.

 # Bugs
-Some of the obstacles don’t trigger the lose game function unless the player crashes into it as opposed to when a moving obstacle lands on the same div as the player
+Some of the obstacles don’t trigger the lose game function unless the player crashes into it as opposed to when a moving obstacle lands on the same div as the player.

 # Wins and Challenges
-* My biggest win in making this game was the experience I gained in programmatic thinking and the increased understanding of javascript that I gained.
+* My biggest win in making this game was the experience I gained in programmatic thinking and the increased understanding of javaScript that I gained.
 * The biggest challenge was in getting the obstacles to move in the way I wanted them to.
 This took a lot of time, patience and debugging!

 # Future Improvements